enobil/enobil.github.io/_posts/2022-07-27-proposal-start-writing-integration-tests.markdown

 * This allows devs to quickly become unblocked when they are blocked by deployment of some other change by another dev.
 * This allows issues to be discovered as quick as possible in the environments by making the change available as soon as possible as long as it is safe.
 * This allows devs to focus their time, effort and attention on productive work instead of manually triggering and tracking deployments, moving changes between environments for each change for each environment.

+# Integration Tests Are Simple

+When writing unit tests, a developer needs to consider what dependencies a class and function has.
+For each of those dependency classes, functions, refereneces, a developer needs to find how to mock them.
+Sometimes it will need mocking a function with a stub (mock function implementation) that is stateful.
+Sometimes it will require using a 'spy' construct to perform further verifications.
+All of these constructs are beneficial for the purpose of unit testing but also adds significant complexity when simply maintaining a codebase.

+When writing integration tests, a develoepr needs to consider the request payload, the expected response payload, and how to clean up side effects after the test execution.
+This is often simpler than writing unit tests since there is no need for a full understanding of interdependencies inside the codebase.
+It only needs a high level understanding of the systems design of the service API under test.

+Integration tests are simple yet extremely effective at end to end testing functionality of a service API.

+* This allows teams to easily start writing integration tests.
+* This allows teams to easily add more integration test coverage, easily maintain their codebase, without requiring deep analysis of the implementation code for each test.
+* The simplicity of the integration tests allows teams to focus on making the most effective real world use of the tests, simply and directly, instead of spending effort on e.g. how to write a complex unit test requiring e.g. 5 different unit test specific abstractions (mocks,stubs,spies,static reference workarounds,...), which at the end of the day can fail to detect significant issues.

+# Next Steps

+1. Start with a POC integration test, with below minimal logic for example (any test framework can be used e.g. JUnit, TestNG, jest):
+  1. Make a service call to create a test entity
+  1. Make another service call to retrieve the entity back from the service API
+  1. Make one last service call to clean up the test entity from the service API
+1. Expand to more use cases, leveraging the test framework
+1. Devops improvements
+  1. Integrate with CI/CD pipeline
+  1. Enable notifications to the team when the pipeline integ test run fails
+  1. Optionally enable automatic promotions in CI/CD pipeline up to some environment based on integ test pass status